 The explainer video industry is moving up in the world.
 Earlier in 2017, these short visual content can be found in many places including the news, TV, Facebook, Instagram and Twitter.

-Animated explainer videos work amazing when it comes to showing viewers’ problem and immediately offering a solution to it.
+Animated explainers work amazing when it comes to showing viewers’ problem and immediately offering a solution to it.
 They’re also a good education media due to the eye-catching visuals and it’s snappy animations — making them an obvious center of attention that are hard to skip or miss.
-Add all of those up and you’ll get the perfect marketing tool to execute any marketing strategy.
+Add all of those up and you’ll get the perfect marketing tool to execute any business marketing strategy.

 As the industry grows, video production companies are popping up everywhere, which causes a fierce marketing and creativity competition.
-The rise of video marketing in various industries is also causing demand for explainer video as a tool to increase brand awareness go up.
+The rise of animated marketing videos in various industries is also causing demand for explainer animation as a tool to increase brand awareness go up.